-The Blanket Protest, the Dirty and No-Wash Protest, and the Hunger Strikes all were struggles by Irish Republican prisoners to regain the political status that they had enjoyed prior to 1976, when the British Government decided arbitrarily to end what was known as 'Special Category Status' and implement a policy of 'Criminalisation'.
+The Five Demands of Irish Republican Prisoners The Blanket Protest, the Dirty and No-Wash Protest, and the Hunger Strikes all were struggles by Irish Republican prisoners to regain the political status that they had enjoyed prior to 1976, when the British Government decided arbitrarily to end what was known as 'Special Category Status' and implement a policy of 'Criminalisation'.
 In 1976 all new prisoners were introduced to a newly constructed prison -- the infamous 'H-Blocks', where all previous privileges of political status were denied.
+After 1976 the prisoners demanded that certain rights be restored to them:

 1. The Right not to wear a prison uniform;